Wondering if you and your partner are on the same page?

 As matchmakers, it is usually clear to us exactly what is happening, once we have the information.
 This can be a tricky path to walk when you want to be sensitive to your client’s feelings.
 You want to be supportive, yet truthful, so you avoid the client wasting their time in the wrong relationship.

 Let’s start with the new couple of maybe a few months.
 They have been dating and are now in a committed relationship, yet they really have not had any discussions about future plans.
 This usually comes up when one person in the relationship has stronger feelings and knows that they may be more invested in the relationship than their partner.
 What you have to do is have the client decide the following question, ” Are you ready to hear the answer if the answer is not what you want to hear?”

 Once the client decides this is imperative for their continuing the relationship, then it is something we will encourage the client to do, in a tactful manner.
 A blunt and aggressive tactic will only lead to a negative answer, regardless of how their partner feels.
 The best approach would be for the client to discuss future plans with their partner and see how their partner reacts.
-If you feel they are not including you, and or, not interested in making future plans, than it is safe to say you need to be straight forward about questioning where you stand.
+If you feel they do not include you, and or, are not interested in making future plans, then it is safe to say you need to be straightforward about questioning where you stand.

-Usually your instincts on this are correct.
-Make sure you ask this question in an environment that you feel comfortable and safe.
+Usually, your instincts on this are correct.
+Make sure you ask this question in an environment where you feel comfortable and safe.
 This way, if it is not what you want to hear, you don’t put yourself in an awkward situation.
-If they are just not that into you, then you did yourself a favor and have moved yourself one step closer to where your’e supposed to be!
+If they are just not that into you, then you did yourself a favor and have moved one step closer to where you’re supposed to be!

-Being brave and self advocating will always leave you with a better position, regardless of whether your partner is supportive of your relationship or not.
-Stand up for what you deserve with grace and humility and you will get to exactly where your supposed be!
+Being brave and self-advocating will always leave you in a better position, regardless of whether your partner is supportive of your relationship or not.
+Stand up for what you deserve with grace and humility, and you will get to exactly where you are supposed to be!